Uromacer catesbyi

-Uromacer catesbyi, also known commonly as the blunt-headed Hispaniolan vinesnake and Catesby's pointed snake, is a species of snake in the family Colubridae.
+Uromacer catesbyi, also known commonly as the blunt-headed Hispaniolan vine snake and Catesby's pointed snake, is a species of snake in the family Colubridae.
 The species is endemic to the island of Hispaniola.

 Etymology

 The specific name, catesbyi, is in honor of English naturalist Mark Catesby.

 Geographic range

 U. catesbyi is native to the Dominican Republic and Haiti.

 Habitat

 Although the preferred natural habitat of U. catesbyi is forest at altitudes from sea level to 1,300 m, it is also often found in disturbed areas.